Skip to content

 The choice between cameras and wearables doesn't have to be an exclusive one.
 In fact, combining both technologies can create an incredibly robust and comprehensive safety solution.
 Imagine a system where cameras provide a general overview of pool activity while wearable sensors offer precise, individual tracking for every swimmer.
 This hybrid approach covers all your bases.
 It ensures that even if a swimmer is in a crowded area or a visual blind spot, their wearable device is still actively monitoring them.
 This layered strategy supports your lifeguards from multiple angles, giving them the best possible tools to keep everyone in the water safe.

-Your Drowning Sensor Checklist: 6 Key Features
+Your Drowning Sensor Checklist: 6 Features to Look For

 Choosing the right drowning detection system can feel like a huge decision, because it is.
 You’re adding a critical layer of safety to your facility, and you need to be confident in your choice.
 To help you compare your options, I’ve put together a checklist of the six most important features to look for.
 Think of this as your guide to finding a system that not only meets but exceeds the safety standards your community deserves.
 A truly effective system will have all of these features working together to support your lifeguards and protect your swimmers.